I. A Song for all Seas, all Ships

 After the great captains and engineers have accomplish'd their work,

-After the noble inventors, after the scientists, the chemist, the geologist, ethnologist,
+After the noble inventors, after the scientists, the chemist, the

 Finally shall come the poet worthy that name,